Isobel Parkin

-Isobel Parkin Ph.D. is a Canadian research scientist with Agriculture and Agri-Food Canada.
+Isobel Parkin is a Canadian research scientist with Agriculture and Agri-Food Canada.
 She is one of the world's premier canola scientists and her area of expertise focuses on brassica genomics, comparative genome organization, global gene expression analysis, and abiotic stress responses.
 She is well known for her work on an international project on the genetics of oil seeds, in particular the mapping and sequencing of the canola oil genome.
 She Co-lead the Canadian Canola Genome Sequence (CanSeq) team that successfully deciphered the canola genome and developed a high-quality genome sequence.

 Biography

 Parkin was born in the United Kingdom and pursued her Ph.D. in genomics from the John Innes Centre in Norwich, England.
 She was recruited in the late 1990s to co-lead the Canadian Canola Sequencing Initiative (CanSeq) with Andrew Sharpe at the Global Institute for Food Security at the University of Saskatchewan.
 Parkin is currently working on genomics, genetics and bioinformatics platforms and functional genomics of stress resistance in plants at the Saskatoon Research and Development Centre in Saskatoon.
 Isobel Parkin joined Agriculture and Agri-food Canada in 1999.
 She has been an adjunct Professor at the University of Saskatchewan since 2004.